razinj/docker-custom-apt-cacher-ng/README.md

 Dockerfile features :

-- Allow binding of apt-cacher-ng cache directory
+- Allows binding of apt-cacher-ng cache directory with a host directory.

-- Allow SSL/TLS proxying (_Keep in mind that this will not cache secured traffic because its encrypted_)
+- Allows SSL/TLS proxying (_Keep in mind that this will not cache secured traffic because its encrypted_).

 ---